Updated on Apr 15, 2021

 So popular to contrary belief, it's not all that hard to find the best condenser mic under 200, you just have to consider the other factors of recording audio.

-Finding a cheap microphone doesn't have to mean finding a low quality one.
+Finding the best cheap microphones does not always mean you're going to get poor quality.
 There are so many good options in this day and age no matter what your budget is.
 It's important to understand what you need it for as every microphone is different.
 The best microphone for live vocals can be drastically different than what you use in your home studio.

 We hope to have provided some value in your microphone buying decisions.
 What did you think of our list?
 Do you think we missed a great choice?
 We're always open to feedback on our selections, and will test out any recommendations!